ypavlou/minijava-compiler/README.md

-# MiniJava compiler semantic check implementation
+# MiniJava compiler implementation
-This is an implementation of a program that can accept, process, record and answer questions about Bitcoin transactions, considering  a set of <b>data structures </b> (hash tables, linked lists, binanry trees) that allow the entry and queries in a large volume of type records.
+This is a design and implementation of  a compiler's semantic check for the MiniJava language (a small subset of Java) using the tools JavaCC and JTB.

  ##  Compilation:
   ``` Ruby